-In the United States, the number of new stomach cancer diagnoses has reduced by around 1.5% annually for the past decade.
+In the United States, the number of new stomach cancer diagnoses has fallen by around

-In this article, we look at how to recognize, diagnose, and treat stomach cancer, as well as the risk factors.
+This article discusses how to recognize, diagnose, and treat stomach cancer, as well as the risk factors for developing stomach cancer.

-Stomach cancer can cause several symptoms.
-However, these symptoms may not appear for many years as stomach cancers grow very slowly.
+Stomach cancer symptoms can vary.
+At the same time, these symptoms may not appear for many years because stomach cancers can grow very slowly.

 For this reason, many people with stomach cancer do not receive a diagnosis until the disease is already advanced.